 Release Year: 2018

 Oracle released an entire album called Mastery exclusively for Spotify.
 “Sticky Note” was the seventh track and has a cool instrumental vibe that will put you into a tranquil mood.

-The oracle had a vision – you’ll add custom sticky notes to your promo product wishlist.
+The oracle had a vision that you’ll add custom sticky notes to your wishlist!

 Release Year: 1992

 Stone Temple Pilots came from San Diego during the heyday of 90s grunge.
 “Plush” is one of their most famous songs and was written while STP’s drummer was in the hot tub.